Data Loss Prevention @ RBC

 Reimagining the Data Loss Prevention (DLP) Dashboard

-I joined RBC as a Design Engineer Intern on the Data Loss Prevention (DLP) team.
-I was given the task of redesigning the Data Loss Prevention dashboard.
-The dashboard is used by approximately 400 employees on a daily to monthly basis, ranging from developers, to managers, to auditors.
+I joined RBC as a Design Engineer Intern on the Data Loss Prevention (DLP) team where I was tasked with redesigning the DLP dashboard.

 The current dashboard was created using Tableau, and the DLP team was looking to develop it from scratch internally.
 Along with two developers and a PM, I served as the sole designer on the team.